brokkr/poca/README.md

 Installation
 ------------

 You can install poca from [pypi](https://pypi.python.org/pypi/poca) using pip.
-Be mindful that poca is python 3 so use `pip3`:

 ``` sourceCode
 pip3 install poca